Setting up an RCP

 by Nicolas Vodoz

-Since 2018, with the entry into force of the revision of the Energy Act (LEne), it has been possible to establish self-consumption user groups (RCP) in Switzerland.
-An RCP allows multiple end electricity consumers to be consolidated into a single consumer and customer in the eyes of the electricity distribution system operator (DSO), with the goal of consuming jointly produced photovoltaic electricity, for example, generated on the roof of their building.
+Since 2018, with the entry into force of the revised Energy Act (EnA), it has been possible to create Self-consumption communities (RCP) in Switzerland.
+An RCP allows several final electricity consumers to be grouped into a single consumer and customer in the eyes of the distribution system operator (DSO), with the aim of consuming shared photovoltaic electricity production, produced for example on the roof of their building.

-An RCP is traditionally constituted within a single building, with a single DSO meter installed at the building's electrical entry point.
-The owner or the condominium association (PPE) then becomes the electricity provider for the residents, who waive their basic supply from the DSO.
-Designated as the person responsible for the RCP, the owner then mandates a company, such as Climkit, for metering management and invoicing within the RCP.
+An RCP is traditionally established within a single building, with a single DSO meter installed at the building's electrical input.
+The owner or the community of co-owners (PPE) then becomes the electricity supplier for the residents, who waive their basic supply from the DSO.
+Designated as the RCP manager, the owner then mandates a company, such as Climkit, to manage metering and billing within the RCP.

-Since January 1, 2025, it has been possible to establish an RCP involving neighboring buildings by using the distribution network to exchange the solar electricity produced.
-In this case, the DSO creates a virtual meter which results from the sum of the DSO meters installed in each building, thus allowing a single invoice to be issued.
+Since January 1, 2025, it is possible to set up an RCP with neighboring buildings using the distribution grid to exchange the solar electricity produced.
+In this case, the DSO creates a virtual meter resulting from the sum of the DSO meters installed in each building, thus allowing for a single invoice.
 This is referred to as a virtual RCP.
 Apart from these differences in general metering, the rules for establishment and operation are the same, whether an RCP consists of one or several buildings.

-The RCP is considered a single customer, and its responsible party is the sole point of contact with the DSO, which invoices the electricity drawn by the RCP and remunerates, at the take-over rate, any surplus solar energy fed back into the grid.
-If multiple DSO meters are used for metering, the costs for the use and maintenance of these meters are also charged to the RCP.
+The RCP is considered a single customer, and its manager is the sole interlocutor for the DSO, which bills the electricity withdrawn by the RCP and remunerates, at the feed-in tariff, the surplus solar energy fed back.
+If several DSO meters are used for metering, the usage and maintenance fees for these meters are also billed to the RCP.

 Conditions for Implementation

-To implement an RCP, the following conditions must absolutely be met:
+To set up an RCP, the following conditions must strictly be met:

-- The total photovoltaic (PV) power must correspond to at least 10% of the grid feed-in power.
-For example, a building with a 125 A main fuse must be equipped with a PV installation of at least 8.7 kWp, which represents about twenty photovoltaic panels.
+- The total photovoltaic (PV) power must correspond to at least 10% of the grid connection power.
+For example, a 125 A building must be equipped with a PV installation of at least 8.7 kWp, which represents approximately twenty photovoltaic panels.

 - If the RCP is established in an existing building, the written agreement of the residents interested in joining the RCP is required.

-- If the RCP is formed between several buildings, these must be connected to the same low-voltage grid coupling point (<1 kVA).
+- If the RCP is formed between several buildings, they must be connected to the same coupling point on the low-voltage grid (<1 kVA).

 1. Initial Verification with the DSO

-If multiple buildings are involved, it is necessary to consult the DSO by providing the address of the main building, for instance, the one where a new photovoltaic system is planned for installation.
-The DSO should be asked to identify neighboring buildings that can participate in the RCP.
-This request can be made by any interested party.
-The DSO responds within 14 days with a list of eligible buildings based on the electrical network topology.
+If several buildings are involved, it is necessary to consult the DSO by providing the address of the main building, for example, the one where a new photovoltaic system is planned.
+The DSO should be asked to identify neighboring buildings eligible to participate in the RCP.
+This request can be made by any interested person.
+The DSO responds within 14 days with a list of eligible buildings based on the electrical grid topology.

-2. Application for Establishment and Designation of the Responsible Party
+2. Request for Establishment and Designation of the Manager

-The application for the constitution of the RCP is made by the electrician mandated by the owner during the application for the building connection or the production installation via the dedicated form provided by the DSO and signed by all future members of the RCP.
+The request to establish the RCP is made by the electrical installer mandated by the owner during the request for building connection or production facility installation via the dedicated form provided by the DSO and signed by all future RCP members.

-A responsible party and point of contact for the RCP vis-à-vis the DSO must also be designated.
+A manager and RCP interlocutor must also be designated for the DSO.
 This is generally the owner or the PPE.
-If the RCP comprises several buildings owned by different parties, these must agree to designate one.
-This is usually the owner with the main PV installation who seeks, with this extended RCP, to sell their production to the residents of neighboring buildings.
-It is recommended to establish an agreement between the owners on how the RCP will be operated.
+In cases where the RCP consists of several buildings with different owners, they must agree to designate one.
+Usually, it is the one with the main PV installation seeking to sell their production to residents of neighboring buildings through this expanded RCP.
+It is recommended to establish an agreement between owners on how the RCP will be operated.

-The DSO then has three months to review the application.
-Residents who do not wish to join the RCP remain customers of the DSO, and the DSO will deduct their consumption from the overall DSO invoice without requiring any wiring modifications.
-Once this person leaves the building, their apartment can easily be integrated into the RCP.
+The DSO then has three months to review the request.
+Residents not wishing to join the RCP remain DSO customers, and the DSO will deduct their consumption from the overall DSO invoice without needing to modify the wiring.
+Once that person leaves the building, their apartment can easily be integrated into the RCP.

-If the RCP is established in a building with existing tenancies, it is essential to obtain the agreement of each tenant.
-In the case of a PPE, the agreement of each co-owner is necessary.
-The letter template below can be used to inform residents and obtain their consent for the creation of an RCP:
+If the RCP is established in a building with existing leases, it is essential to obtain the agreement of each tenant.
+Within a PPE, the agreement of each co-owner is necessary.
+The letter template below can be used to inform residents and collect their consent for the creation of an RCP:

-If the premises are free of any tenancy agreements at the time the RCP is established (for example, upon moving or in the case of a new building), the owner can require new tenants to join the RCP.
+If the premises are free of any lease at the time of the RCP's establishment (for example, during a move or in the case of a new building), the owner can require new tenants to join the RCP.
 This obligation can be integrated into the lease agreement or stipulated in a separate electricity supply contract.

-The landlord is the representative of the self-consumption user group (RCP), responsible for electricity supply, metering, and tenant billing.
-The costs attributable to the tenant are as follows: Costs for electricity drawn from the grid
+The lessor is the representative of the self-consumption community (RCP), responsible for the electricity supply, metering, and billing of the tenants.
+The costs attributable to the tenant are as follows: costs for electricity withdrawn from the grid

 - Costs for self-consumed solar electricity

-- Costs for management (meter reading, administration, and billing)
+- Management fees (meter reading, administration, and billing)

-The landlord may subcontract the management of the RCP to a third-party provider.
-In all cases, the landlord cannot be held liable in the event of a power supply failure from the grid (blackout) or from the photovoltaic installation.
+The lessor may outsource the management of the RCP to a third-party provider.
+In any case, the lessor cannot be held responsible for any power supply interruptions from the grid (blackout) or the photovoltaic installation.

 DSO meters can be used for internal RCP metering, even if consumers have waived their individual connection.
-Due to the high monthly cost of DSO meters (CHF 6 to 10 per month), it is advisable to limit their use as much as possible, especially at the building entry points, and favor the installation of private meters to measure internal consumption (apartments and common areas) as well as the production of the various photovoltaic installations.
+Due to the high monthly cost of DSO meters (CHF 6 to 10 per month), it is advisable to limit them as much as possible, particularly at building inputs, and to prioritize the installation of private meters to measure internal consumption (apartments and common areas) as well as the production of various photovoltaic installations.

-Furthermore, private meters offer significant advantages: in case of failure or disputes regarding metering, the owner can directly solicit an independent electrician without depending on the DSO.
-Moreover, unlike DSO meters which only transmit data once a day, private meters can enable real-time monitoring, essential for adjusting consumption habits and optimizing the use of solar production.
+Furthermore, private meters offer significant advantages: in case of failure or metering disputes, the owner can directly call an independent electrical installer without depending on the DSO.
+Moreover, unlike DSO meters which only transmit data once a day, private meters can allow real-time monitoring, essential for adjusting consumption habits and optimizing solar production use.

-The planning of the metering system is a crucial aspect requiring a careful evaluation of the situation, taking into account the one-time installation costs and the recurring costs that will be borne by the owner and consumers during the operational phase.
-All these elements must be determined by the owner and their mandated parties, engineers, and electricians, before the start of the installation work.
+The planning of the metering system is a crucial aspect that requires a thorough evaluation of the situation, taking into account one-time installation costs and recurring costs that will be borne by the owner and consumers during the operational phase.
+All these elements must be determined by the owner and their representatives, engineers, and electrical installers before the start of installation work.

 4. Installation and Commissioning

-The installer proceeds with the installation of the photovoltaic panels and modifications to the metering system, including the removal of DSO meters, the installation of new private meters, as well as the potential preparation of locations for the entry and production DSO meters.
+The installer proceeds with the installation of photovoltaic panels and modifications to the metering system, including the removal of DSO meters, the installation of new private meters, as well as the potential preparation of locations for DSO input and production meters.

 Retrieval of DSO Meter Data

-To manage the RCP, if multiple DSO meters are retained, Climkit will require their readings in the same way it collects data from private meters.
+To manage the RCP, if several DSO meters are kept, Climkit will need their readings in the same way it collects data from private meters.
 Climkit therefore coordinates with the DSO to organize the daily and digital transfer (via FTP) of DSO meter data in the standardized SDAT-CH (Ebix) format to the Climkit platform.
-A single fee is charged based on the number of meters for this integration.
+A one-time setup fee is billed based on the number of meters to perform this integration.

 5. Administrative Setup

-Climkit contacts the owner responsible for the RCP to establish the management contract and settle the administrative arrangements necessary for the RCP’s operation, such as defining billing rates and the list of members.
-The owner also signs a power of attorney allowing the DSO to send its invoice directly to Climkit.
+Climkit contacts the owner responsible for the RCP to establish the management contract and settle the administrative procedures necessary for operating the RCP, such as defining billing rates and the list of members.
+The owner also signs a proxy allowing the DSO to send its invoice directly to Climkit.

 6. Operational Phase

-The RCP then enters the operational phase, and Climkit manages the RCP by generating individual consumer statements based on their consumption recorded from private meters and DSO meters.
-For each consumer, the share of electricity coming from the photovoltaic installation is distinguished from that coming from the grid.
+The RCP then enters the operational phase, and Climkit manages the RCP by generating individual statements for consumers based on their consumption read from both private and DSO meters.
+For each consumer, the share of electricity from the photovoltaic installation is distinguished from that coming from the grid.

-If the owner has opted for the full operating method, Climkit directly invoices the consumers and manages payments.
-Thanks to the power of attorney signed with the DSO, Climkit periodically receives and pays the invoice related to the RCP's grid draw.
-Once a year, a statement is prepared in favor of the site manager responsible for the RCP to allocate the income related to the sale of solar electricity.
+If the owner has opted for the full operating method, Climkit bills consumers directly and manages payments.
+Thanks to the proxy signed with the DSO, Climkit receives and periodically pays the invoice related to the RCP's grid withdrawal.
+Once a year, an annual statement is established in favor of the owner responsible for the RCP to credit them with the revenue related to the sale of solar electricity.

-If several photovoltaic installations belonging to different owners are part of the RCP, the annual statement clearly details the production of each installation, thus allowing revenue to be distributed among the owners according to their own agreement.
+In cases where several photovoltaic installations belonging to different owners are part of the RCP, the annual statement clearly details the production of each installation, thus allowing revenues to be distributed among owners according to their own agreement.